 If you do, you’ll no longer have to pay National Insurance.

 The law protects you against discrimination if you’re over State Pension age and want to stay in your job or get a new one.

 There is no official retirement age and you usually have the right to work as long as you want to.

-There are, however, some circumstances when employers may have the right to set a compulsory retirement age that they choose.
+There are some circumstances when employers may have the right to set a compulsory retirement age that they choose.

-Your employer can’t make you redundant because of your age.
+Your employer cannot make you redundant because of your age.

 Getting a new job

-Employers also can’t set an age limit for a job, unless they can justify it (eg because of certain physical abilities) or it’s a limit set by law (eg for the fire service).
+Employers also can not set an age limit for a job, unless they can justify it (for example because of certain physical abilities) or it’s a limit set by law, for example for the fire service.